 Quiet study can be found in the following spaces:

 - 6th floor of Mills Library [Silent Study floor]

-- Area on the west side of the 4thth floor of Mills Library (down the ramp on the west side)
+- Area on the west side of the 4thth floor of Mills Library [down the ramp]

 - All areas on 3rd and 4th floors of Mills Library